immcantation/shazam/docs/topics/calcObservedMutations.md

 Details
 -------------------

-Each mutation is considered independently in the germline context.
+**Each mutation is considered independently in the germline context**.
+For illustration, consider the case where the germline is `TGG` and the observed is `TAC`.
+When determining the mutation type at position 2, which sees a change from `G` to `A`, we compare the codon `TGG` (germline) to `TAG` (mutation at position 2 independent of other mutations in the germline context).
+Similarly, when determining the mutation type at position 3, which sees a change from `G` to `C`, we compare the codon `TGG` (germline) to `TGC` (mutation at position 3 independent of other mutations in the germline context).

 If specified, only the part of `inputSeq` defined in `regionDefinition` is analyzed.
 For example, when using the default [IMGT_V](IMGT_SCHEMES.md) definition, then mutations in positions beyond 312 will be ignored.
 Additionally, non-triplet overhang at the sequence end is ignored.

-Only replacement (R) and silent (S) mutations are included in the results.
-Excluded are:
+Only replacement (R) and silent (S) mutations are included in the results. **Excluded**
+are:

 +  Stop mutations

+E.g.: the case where `TAGTGG` is observed for the germline `TGGTGG`.

 +  Mutations occurring in codons where one or both of the observed and the germline involve(s) one or more of "N", "-", or ".".

-E.g.: the case in which NNN in the germline sequence is observed as NNC in the input sequence.
+E.g.: the case where `TTG` is observed for the germline being any one of `TNG`, `.TG`, or `-TG`.
+Similarly, the case where any one of `TTN`, `TT.`, or `TT-` is observed for the germline `TTG`.

 In other words, a result that is `NA` or zero indicates absence of R and S mutations, not necessarily all types of mutations, such as the excluded ones mentioned above.